zsktnm/BogusMiddlename/readme.md

 # BogusMiddlename

 Provides extension methods for [Bogus](https://link-url-here.org) library to generate middlenames.
 Uses internal Bogus datasets.
-For locals which doesn't contains data for middlenames, firstnames uses as middlenames.
+For locals which doesn't contains data for middlenames, firstnames will used as middlenames.

 # Usage